 In this post, we will discuss the document life cycle, document stages, and the significance of each step.

-As previously said, the document lifecycle is the series of phases that documents must go through in order to be effectively managed and produce higher business operations efficiency.
-Organizations must monitor every stage of each document’s path to ensure that nothing is lost.
+Document lifecycle management is the series of phases that documents must go through in order to be effectively managed and produce higher business operations efficiency.
+Organizations must monitor every stage of each document’s path to ensure information are accurate and available when needed.

 It is regarded as a critical component of the enterprise content management strategy because it specifies how documents are generated, gathered, structured, stored, shared, secured, and given to business decision-makers.